 The map of routes in ROR, available in Google MyMaps via this link RORmap, guides bicyclists along many popular bike routes in Kalamazoo County.
 Routes include trails (e.g. Kalamazoo River Valley Trail – KRVT), existing bike routes on streets and roads (e.g. Lovers Lane in Portage and East Main St. in Kalamazoo Township), proposed bike routes (e.g. 11th St. in Oshtemo Township and Riverview Drive in the City of Parchment and Cooper Township), and many of the routes used regularly by members of KBC.
 (See “Backstory” below for more route info.)

 Over 70 suggested route loops of different lengths (5-7, 10-12, 15-20 miles) are available on the KBC Ride with GPS (RwGPS) club account at this link https://ridewithgps.com/events/144468-ride-our-routes.
-This “Ride Our Routes” event in RwGPS will be available between June 1st and September 30th, when you will have full club member privileges to view and download routes.
-If you want to continue enjoying club member privileges for all routes in the KBC library in RwGPS after September 30th, you must be a member of KBC.
+This “Ride Our Routes” event in RwGPS will be available at all times, when you will have full club member privileges to view and download ROR routes.
+If you want to enjoy club member privileges for all routes in the KBC library in RwGPS after, you must be a memberof KBC.
 See the KBC “Membership” page (https://www.kalamazoobicycleclub.org/members/) to join KBC.